Zero is an artificial intelligent

 Q: How do I correct Zero?

-A: If you wish Zero to respond differently say "wrong what you wish to say", where "what
+A: If you want Zero to respond differently say "wrong what you want to say", where "what

-you wish to say" is the new response, and your response will be added to Zero's available memory.
+you want to say" is the new response, and your response will be added to Zero's available memory.
 In addition as you talk with Zero your responses

 are also added into Zero's memory.
 When correcting Zero using the wrong command Zero will send a private message indicating this command was learned.